jcs-emacs/jcs-emacs/README.md

 Here is the list of programming languages I know and are extended from this configuration.

-* ActionScript 2.0 or 3.0 / Agda / AppleScript / Assembly Language
+* ActionScript 2.0 or 3.0 / Ada / Agda / AppleScript / Assembly Language
 * BASIC / Batchfile
 * C / C++ / C# / Clojure / CMake / COBOL / CSS
 * Dart / Dockerfile